-Draft Policy Justification/ Statement of Values This updated policy aligns with the goals that the MPO Board adopted for the 2050 Metropolitan Transportation Plan.
-The 2050 MTP goals are intended to drive making for the lifespan of the plan.
-These goals include: Protect the Human and Natural Environment and MinimizeClimate Change Ensure Equity and Participation Connect People and Places Ensure that All People Have Access to Multimodal andAffordable Transportation Choices Promote Safety, Health, and Well-Being Improve Infrastructure Condition and Resilience Manage Congestion and System Reliability Stimulate Inclusive Economic Vitality As part of the application procedure, each applicant will explain how their project submittals support the goals of the 2050 MTP.
+Draft Policy Justification/N Statement of Values This updated policy aligns with the goals that the MPO Board adopted for the 2050 Metropolitan Transportation Plan.
+These goals include: Protect the Human and Natural Environment and MinimizeClimate Change Ensure Equity and Participation Connect People and Places Ensure that All People Have Access to Multimodal andAffordable Transportation Choices Promote Safety, Health, and Well-Being Improve Infrastructure Condition and Resilience Manage Congestion and System Reliability Stimulate Inclusive Economic Vitality The 2050 MTP goals are intended to drive the making for the lifespan of the plan.
+As part of the application procedure, each applicant will explain how their project submittals support the goals of the 2050 MTP.
 Regional Flexible Funding Federal funding that flows through the MPO, including Surface Transportation Block Grant Direct Attributable (STBGDA), Transportation Alternatives, Congestion Mitigation Air Quality Improvement funding (CMAQ), STBG-Any Area funding received through INFRA swaps, and any federal funding identified during NCDOT's August closeout, will be combined to form a single funding pool known as Regional Flexible Funding (RFF).
-Once all projects are submitted, MPO staff will determine which projects will receive which type of federal funding available.
+Once all projects are submitted, MPO staff will determine which projects will receive which type of federal funding based on the project type and funding available.
 Applicants may also indicate preferred funding types for their projects.
-LPA Staff is making the recommendation to following reasons: DCHC MPO is the only MPO in the s based on population.
-This practice is jurisdictions who must bank funding f given that the cost of many transport across jurisdictions, regardless of pothat could be used to deliver projects sitting in the "bank" for future use.
+LPA Staff is making the recommendation to car following reasons: DCHC MPO is the only MPO in the star based on population.
+This practice is a jurisdictions who must bank funding for given that the cost of many transportation across jurisdictions, regardless of population that could be used to deliver projects i sitting in the "bank" for future use.
 Creating a single funding pool means agencies as needed.
-Larger jurisdicting funding in a given year as no funding jurisdictions will be able to apply for f mind instead of waiting to bank enout Many MPOs combine all federal funct CAMPO.
-A publication from Transpo MPO," recommended combining federal funding more efficiently.
-For i separate pool (e.g. CMAQ), staff must efficiently meet the funding available funding in a single pool allows more ridentify the best projects submitted a those projects.
-In other words, it will to fund projects.
-This recommendation does not including given to transit agencies based on pool the MPO's policies and decision create a single funding pool for the state that provides STBGDA funding a disadvantage to smaller for many years to fund projects tation projects are relatively similar opulation.
-This means that funding is not being put to good use as it is s that funding will be available to tions will have access to more will be banked.
-Smaller funding when they have a project in ugh funds. ding into one pool, including ortation for America, "The Innovative leral funding pools in order to use instance, by treating funds as ust select projects that most in each individual pot.
-Having flexibility in allowing MPO staff to and making the available funding fit be easier to combine funding types ide the STBGDA funding that is opulation.
-Given the impact of
+Larger jurisdiction funding in a given year as no funding vipurisdictions will be able to apply for furmind instead of waiting to bank enoug Many MPOs combine all federal funding CAMPO.
+A publication from Transport MPO," recommended combining federal federal funding more efficiently.
+For instead pool (e.g. CMAQ), staff must efficiently meet the funding available in funding in a single pool allows more flet identify the best projects submitted an those projects.
+In other words, it will be to fund projects.
+This recommendation does not include given to transit agencies based on population.

-Notes
+/Notes